 - Stir in almonds.
 Set aside.

-- In the bowl of a stand mixer fitted with the paddle attachment, beat butter and sugar at medium-high speed until fluffy, 3 to 4 minutes, stopping to scrape sides of bowl, as necessary.
+- In the bowl of a stand mixer fitted with the paddle attachment, beat butter and sugar at medium-high speed until fluffy, 3 to 4 minutes, stopping to scrape the sides of the bowl, as necessary.

 - Reduce mixer speed to low and add eggs, one at a time, beating well after each addition.

-- Stir in extracts.
+- Stir in the extracts.